 Wayne lives in Louisville, KY with his wife, Angela.
 They share two college-aged children, Emma and Elijah.
 He also loves his church family, Dodgers baseball, and hisloyal four-legged pals, Dodger and Vinny.

-Jason Merrick is ARC’s Senior Director of Program Development.
+Jason Merrick is ARC’s Vice President of Program Development.
 Merrick brings unmatched, frontline experience working with individuals in recovery and expanding access to treatment among one of Kentucky’s most vulnerable populations.

 In his role with ARC, Merrick is expanding and promoting the organization’s outpatient services, while spearheading new growth and development in Northern Kentucky and Ohio.

 Jason was most recently director of addiction services at the Kenton County Detention Center in Covington, Kentucky.
 Under his leadership, the Kenton County Detention Center developed, implemented and managed a highly innovative, 125-bed, licensed residential treatment program.
 This program has been critical in increasing access to treatment for individuals in and transitioning out of the criminal justice system and has served as a model for other states implementing similar programs.

 Jason has also co-authored the 2013 report, “Northern Kentucky’s Collective Response To the Heroin Epidemic,” which offered a comprehensive approach to combating addiction in the region and increasing access to treatment.

 Jason comes to ARC with extensive experience in the field of addiction and is considered a national leader on the subject.
 He will be a key part of the future development of outpatient services as well as ARC’s growth in the Northern Kentucky and Ohio region.